-- Avoiding unprotected sexual intercourse. - Avoiding tattooing, piercing, public shaving, and acupuncture (unless sterile equipment is used). - Not sharing needles or other injection equipment. - Following universal precautions if working in a healthcare or other higher risk setting.
+- avoiding unprotected sexual intercourse. - avoiding tattooing, piercing, public shaving, and acupuncture (unless sterile equipment is used) - not sharing needles or other injection equipment. - following universal precautions if working in a medical/dental/high risk setting.

 A sterile medical equipment kit may be helpful when travelling to resource poor areas.